davidabu91/loop-machine/README.md

 The app was developed using two external libraries:
 1.	`React-icons` I've used for the buttons.
 2.	`Styled-components` I've used for the styling.
 3.	`react-beautiful-dnd` I've used for drag and drop abilities.
-This guide is a recommended resource if you want one [here](https://www.freecodecamp.org/news/how-to-add-drag-and-drop-in-react-with-react-beautiful-dnd/)
+This guide is a recommended resource if you want one [here](https://www.freecodecamp.org/news/how-to-add-drag-and-drop-in-react-with-react-beautiful-dnd/)\
-As for the background svg, I use Hero Patterns, which is easy to use and highly recommended.[here](https://heropatterns.com/)
+As for the background svg, I use Hero Patterns, which is easy to use and highly recommended [here](https://heropatterns.com/)